30 Bubble Gum Facts That Will Blow Your Mind

 It's instead a combination of fruity flavors combined to create the taste we recognize whether it's chewing gum, a lollipop or some other snack.

-The Biggest Bubble Gum Bubble Ever Blown Was Nearly Two Feet in Diameter
+The Biggest Bubble Gum Bubble Ever Blown Was Nearly 2 Feet in Diameter

-Meanwhile, Someone Stretched Gum to the Equivalent a Three-Story Building
+Meanwhile, Someone Stretched Gum to the Equivalent of a 3-Story Building

 Want to Blow Bubbles?
 Chew for at Least 15 Minutes